ayazshukla/airlinedatabase/README.md

 # airlinedatabase
-SQL implementation in JAVA to recreate an airline database system through a mneu driven program:
+SQL implementation in JAVA to recreate an airline database system through a menu driven program:
 1. View avaiable destinations and flights
 2. Book a Ticket
 3. Cancel a Ticket